 What are they?
 Omega 3 fatty acids are a type of polyunsaturated fats that are widely considered to be a healthy type of fat and a better option than saturated fats.
 Having a moderate intake of fats in your overall diet is important for a balanced diet and also for weight management.
 Fats fill a variety of roles in the healthy functioning of your body, but all fats are high in calories.
 So, the Goldilocks rule applies for fats – you want a moderate amount that’s just right, not too little, not too much.

 There are a few different types of omega 3s: EPA (eicosapentaenoic acid), DHA (docosahexaenoic acid) and ALA (alpha linolenic acid).
-EPA and DHA are like best buddies – they’re often found together!
+EPA and DHA are best buddies – they’re often found together!
 ALA is found in certain plant foods and a small proportion of ALA is transformed into EPA/DHA when it’s metabolized.
 All three of these are healthy fats and it’s a smart idea to include all of them in your diet on a regular basis.
 Eating them in place of foods that are high in saturated or trans fats would be a big step forward in boosting your health.

 What are the health benefits?